Topological entropy of stationary three-dimensional turbulence: Theory

 \section{Theory}

-The topological entropy is determined as the exponential stretching rate of a material curve made up of tracer particles that are passively advected by a turbulent flow \cite{newhouse1993estimation}\textemdash an idea that has been utilized to understand the advection dynamics in many open flows \cite{ZIEMNIAK1994123,Hazpra-S,mano-sai-ash24}.
-Explicitly, the topological entropy $\mathcal{S}$ is characterized by an exponential growth
+The topological entropy is determined as the exponential stretching rate of a material curve made up of tracer particles that are passively advected by a smooth flow \cite{newhouse1993estimation}\textemdash an idea that has been utilized to understand the advection dynamics in many open flows \cite{ZIEMNIAK1994123,Hazpra-S,mdkl-nnq1}.
+Explicitly, the topological entropy $\mathcal{S}$ is characterized by the exponential growth of the length of a material curve that is established asymptotically at $\mathcal{ST} \gg 1$ as (see Fig. \ref{fig:material-line})